Denisovan: Taxonomy

+Some older findings called "East Asian Archaics" have been associated in studies with the Denisovans but may or may not belong to the Denisovan line.
+Such findings include the Dali skull, the Xujiayao hominin, the Xuchang crania, the Jinniushan human, the Hualongdong people, Yunxian Man, Maba Man, and the Narmada Human.

+In 2021, Chinese palaeoanthropologist Qiang Ji and colleagues suggested that their newly erected species, H. longi, may represent the Denisovans, based on the similarity between the type specimen's molar and that of the Xiahe mandible.
+In 2024, paleoanthropologists Christopher Bae and Xiujie Wu designated the Xujiayao fossils as the holotype of the species Homo juluensis with Xuchang as the paratype, and suggested sinking Denisovans into this species.
+They recommended relegating the Dali Man and the similar specimen Jinniushan to H. longi.

+In 2025, Fu and colleagues retrieved mitochondrial DNA from the dental calculus of the Harbin cranium (H. longi holotype), reporting that it falls within the variation of seven previously sequenced Denisovan mitochondrial DNA.
+Fu et al. (2025) also retrieved 95 endogenous proteins from the same specimen, and suggested that H. longi can be confidently assigned to a Denisovan population.

+In 2025, Feng and colleagues, the team that published the Harbin cranium in 2021 and named the new species Homo longi, ran a morphometric analysis of 104 ancient hominin cranial and mandibular specimens using 533 morphometric landmarks and grouped Yunxian Man, Dali Man, the Hualongdong people, the Jinniushan human, the Xujiayao hominins, and Maba Man under H. longi alongside the genetically confirmed Denisovans.

 Discovery

-Denisova Cave is in south-central Siberia, Russia, in the Altai Mountains near the border with Kazakhstan, China and Mongolia.
-It is named after Denis (Dyonisiy), a Russian hermit who lived there in the 18th century.
-The cave was first inspected for fossils in the 1970s by Russian paleontologist Nikolai Ovodov, who was looking for remains of canids.
+The Denisova Cave is located in Altai Krai, Russia, in south-central Siberia, on the western edges of the Altai Mountains.
+It is named after Denis (Dyonisiy), a Russian Old Believer hermit who lived there in the 18th century.
+The cave was first inspected for fossils in the 1970s by Soviet paleontologist Nikolai Ovodov, who was looking for remains of canids.

 In 2008, Michael Shunkov from the Russian Academy of Sciences and other Russian archaeologists from the Institute of Archaeology and Ethnography of the Siberian Branch of the Russian Academy of Sciences in Novosibirsk Akademgorodok investigated the cave and found the finger bone of a juvenile female hominin originally dated to 50–30,000 years ago.
 The estimate has changed to 76,200–51,600 years ago.
 The specimen was originally named X-woman because matrilineal mitochondrial DNA (mtDNA) extracted from the bone demonstrated it to belong to a novel ancient hominin, genetically distinct both from contemporary modern humans and from Neanderthals.

 In 2019, Greek archaeologist Katerina Douka and colleagues radiocarbon dated specimens from Denisova Cave, and estimated that Denisova 2 (the oldest specimen) lived 195,000–122,700 years ago.
 Older Denisovan DNA collected from sediments in the East Chamber dates to 217,000 years ago.
 Based on artifacts also discovered in the cave, hominin occupation (most likely by Denisovans) began 287±41 or 203±14 ka.
 Neanderthals were also present 193±12 ka and 97±11 ka, possibly concurrently with Denisovans.